-This time, I proud to have an interview with super-talented multi-instrumentalist Daniel Benisty from London.
-I’ve been living in London for a while and performed as a singer-songwriter in a number of venues, where one of my favourite was Cafe Concerto in Westfield.
+This time, I proud to have an interview with super-talented multi-instrumentalist Daniel Benisty of London music stage.
+I’ve been living in London for a while and performed as a singer-songwriter in a number of venues, where one of my favourites was Cafe Concerto in Westfield.
 Daniel ‘served’ as an art-director in this fancy restaurant, so he invited me to perform there and it was definitely a great experience for me.
-In my opinion, London is a center of the music industry.
-And Daniel is part of the London’s music vibe.
+In my opinion, London is a centre of the music industry.
+And Daniel is part of London music vibe.
 Being a part of The London Swing and Soul Band, Daniel Benisty represents jazz with other genres, and probably the one who could inspire la La Land creators.

-In my opinion, London is a center of the music industry.
-And Daniel is part of the London’s music vibe.
+In my opinion, London is a centre of the music industry.
+And Daniel is part of London music vibe.
 Being a part of The London Swing and Soul Band, Daniel Benisty represents jazz with other genres, and probably the one who could inspire la La Land creators.

 Daniel Benisty is a Singer, Pianist, Songwriter, Arranger, Actor, Writer, Linguist, Teacher and Bandleader who covers many styles of music in many languages.
 Educated in London and Switzerland, Daniel studied Jazz in Lausanne then returned to London to pursue his musical career.
 He then spent 4 years performing as a Piano Bar entertainer on cruise ships and hotels around the world, before returning again to London to perform in the West End, Musical Theatre and regularly at exclusive venues such as The Savoy, Caffe Concerto, Ritz Club, RAC Club, Langham, Dorchester, Cafe de Paris, Ronnie Scott’s and Phoenix Arts Club.